 Doc Seward and Midwest are the top snake hook brands.
 These hooks can be used for fieldwork and indoors.
 They have a solid construction, but aren’t too heavy to hold.
-ZooMed makes the cheapest snake hook, although it’s only suitable for small snakes.
+ZooMed makes the most affordable snake hook, but it’s only suitable for dealing with small snakes.

 Why Are Snake Hooks Used?